-In 2014 - 2015 I have been painting places on the outskirts of Amsterdam where homeless people sleep.
-This ongoing project, called The Green Hotel, is presented as an installation consisting of paintings and videos.
-Visit another page to take a look at the full project documentation about The Green Hotel.
+In 2014-2015 I have been painting places on the outskirts of Amsterdam where homeless people sleep.
+The project is presented as an installation consisting of paintings and videos.

 Night crawl, 2015, 40 x 50 cm, oil / acrylic on linen (from the series The Green Hotel)

 Wasteland, unused spaces, abandoned industrial areas: the Catalan architect Ignasi de Solà-Morales called them terrains vagues, islands that geographically speaking count as parts of the city, but that do not have a function in its daily life.
 Forgotten spaces, overlooked spaces, spaces that take no part in the dynamics of the city, but have meaning nevertheless.
 According to De Solà-Morales they reflect the postmodern subject’s fear of everything that protects one from fear; a fear that is inspired by the very safety net that we have designed to protect us, which fails to catch certain people.
 Domestic comfort, he says, reminds us of homeless nomadism.
 Images of terrains vagues construct the urban experience in the negative.